Getting Organized

 • Make as many folders as you need to sub-categorize what you have.

-• Remove computer programs that take up too much space or you don’t use anymore.
+• Remove computer programs you don’t use anymore that take up too much space.

 • Clear out your email inbox regularly and unsubscribe from weekly newsletters.